-- 1. The following shall be considered holidays: New Year's Day, Martin Luther King, Jr. Day, President's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas, or the days celebrated by the United States federal government as such. - 2.
-When an Employee is required to work on any of the above-mentioned holidays, he or she shall be paid at the rate of 1 1/2 times the regular straight time rate for his or her regularly assigned daily hours and at double the regular straight time for hours worked in excess of that time.
-Also, he or she shall be given another day off or an additional day's pay at straight time rates, at the discretion of the Company.
+1. The following shall be considered holidays: New Year's Day, Martin Luther King, Jr. Day, President's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas, or the days celebrated by the United States federal government as such.

+2. When an Employee is required to work on any of the above-mentioned holidays, he or she shall be paid at the rate of 1 1/2 times the regular straight time rate for his or her regularly assigned daily hours and at double the regular straight time for hours worked in excess of that time.
+Also, he or she shall be given another day off or an additional day's pay at straight time rates, at the discretion of the Company, except that the Employee may elect to receive the day's pay for working on any holiday after September 1 in any calendar year.
 In no event will the Company assign to any Employee as such an additional holiday a day which falls on either Saturday or Sunday, unless the Employee is regularly scheduled to work Saturday or Sunday.